input-output-hk/plinth-static-analyzer-research/audits/Plinth.md

 ## Cerra AMM

-**Description**
+**Auditor**: Tweag

-From: Tweag To: Cerra
+**Auditee**: Cerra

-**Findings**
+**Description**: Cerra AMM is an automated market maker (AMM) developed by Cerra.io (a decentralized finance -DeFi- platform built on the Cardano network).
+Its goal is to provide a faster and more efficient cryptocurrency exchange solution within the Cardano ecosystem, leveraging advanced technologies such as Plutus V2 and websockets for real-time synchronization.

 **May be relevant**

 - **2.2.0.2.
 Checking the batcher token could be done with a reference input:** UTxO containing batcher token spent and recreated to prove ownership instead of using reference input.
-Detectable pattern: UTxO spent but recreated with identical datum/value (read-only access), should use reference input instead [READ-ONLY-SPEND]
+<ins>Detectable pattern</ins>: UTxO spent but recreated with identical datum/value (read-only access), should use reference input instead [READ-ONLY-SPEND]
 - **2.2.0.5.
 Usage of map for additional info in PoolDatum is inadapted:** Map with fixed required keys used instead of dedicated datum fields, reducing type safety and allowing misspellings/omissions.
-Detectable pattern: Map type with validation checking for specific hardcoded keys, indicating fixed structure better represented as record fields
+<ins>Detectable pattern</ins>: Map type with validation checking for specific hardcoded keys, indicating fixed structure better represented as record fields
 - **2.2.0.7.
 Precision is a static value that takes up space in pool datums:** Datum fields validated to equal hardcoded constant (12), making datums unnecessarily large.
-Detectable pattern: datum fields with validation requiring exact match to hardcoded constant (static values bloating datum)
+<ins>Detectable pattern</ins>: datum fields with validation requiring exact match to hardcoded constant (static values bloating datum)
 - **2.2.0.8.
 Implementation of equality test for PoolDatum is incomplete:** Eq instance for PoolDatum omits pdPrice field from equality check, comparing only subset of fields.
-Detectable pattern: custom Eq instance that doesn't compare all data type fields (syntactically identifiable but determining if omission is intentional design vs oversight requires semantic understanding of domain model)
+<ins>Detectable pattern</ins>: custom Eq instance that doesn't compare all data type fields (syntactically identifiable but determining if omission is intentional design vs oversight requires semantic understanding of domain model)

 **Not relevant**